JPWILSON/JPS_V2/README.md

 ## Overview

 This was my idea for a cool startup, but I did not make a nice front end, and I think either the concept doesn't make sense, or
 I am ahead of my time lol.
+Read the [about](http://supalist.co/about/) page for a cheesy, cringy description, and leave some feedback via the [contact](mailto:supalist1@gmail.com?Subject=FeedbackViaGithub) section if you have the time.
+Thanks.

 There is a psql database connected to a Flask app via sqlalchemy.